renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/rust.md

 ### Cargo
-Trivy searches for `Cargo.lock` to detect dependencies.
+Vul searches for `Cargo.lock` to detect dependencies.

-Trivy also supports dependency trees; however, to display an accurate tree, it needs to know whether each package is a direct dependency of the project.
+Vul also supports dependency trees; however, to display an accurate tree, it needs to know whether each package is a direct dependency of the project.
-Since this information is not included in `Cargo.lock`, Trivy parses `Cargo.toml`, which should be located next to `Cargo.lock`.
+Since this information is not included in `Cargo.lock`, Vul parses `Cargo.toml`, which should be located next to `Cargo.lock`.
 If you want to see the dependency tree, please ensure that `Cargo.toml` is present.

 Scan `Cargo.lock` and `Cargo.toml` together also removes developer dependencies.

 ### Binaries
-Trivy scans binaries built with [cargo-auditable](https://github.com/rust-secure-code/cargo-auditable).
+Vul scans binaries built with [cargo-auditable](https://github.com/rust-secure-code/cargo-auditable).
-If such a binary exists, Trivy will identify it as being built with cargo-audit and scan it.
+If such a binary exists, Vul will identify it as being built with cargo-audit and scan it.

 [^1]: When you scan Cargo.lock and Cargo.toml together.